|

 if you want to see somebody REALLY seasick I could introduce you to my

-told him ruefully as the girls returned from the bathroom looking decidedly
+Alec told him ruefully as the girls returned from the bathroom looking

-Wyn promised as she met the faces of the two men.
-"So where the heck
+kicking,” Wyn promised as she met the faces of the two men.
+“So

 The Doctor repeated his information, leaving out the explanation of Square